MIKE BEGG

 AI tools speed up the copywriting step.
 They don't replace the research step.

-The workflow that produces the best output:
+The workflow that produces the best output for these ChatGPT prompts for Amazon sellers:

 1. Pull keyword data from Helium 10, Brand Analytics, or a competitor reverse-ASIN